salehtundra/FestersQuest2.0/README.md

 19. New 9th boss unlocks increased gun speed upgrade.
 20. New 10th boss unlocks whip projectile upgrade.
 21. New Final boss unlocks ng+.
-22. Superboss unlocks infinite missiles and TNT upgrade.
+22. Endgame Superboss unlocks infinite missiles and TNT upgrade.
 23. Bosses and enemies tweaked to be stronger due to better upgrades.
 24. Enemy spawn pools are much faster, deal with more enemies on the screen.
 Game becomes more like a bullet hell.